 Flash Step/Doppelgänger Spin: the Accel and its more advanced forms.
 Chiffon Fairchild's Illusion Turn is the truest example thus far, leaving an afterimage that can be hit without actually harming her—no one has developed anything similar to it yet.

 Freudian Excuse: You wanna know why Satellizer is so messed up?
 Her step-brother, Louis, treated her as a toy and sexually abused her on a seemingly regular basis from age 8 up.
 When she told her mother, she was told to bear it quietly.
 Only her half-sister Violet's intervention saved her.
 Only when Satellizer's mother was on her deathbed did she tell Satellizer to never lose to anyone ever again.

 Cassie's backstory has a similar pattern of self-denial for the sake of a selfish parent and becoming a Pandora without really wanting to be one.
 The both have an insane drive to win in battle, but for opposite reasons, making Cassie a Shadow Archetype of Satellizer.

-And things just keep on getting worse and worse as the story progresses, like Novas suddenly gaining the ability to fire Wave Motion Guns, the reveal that Pandoras whose Stigmata go sufficiently berserk can become actual Novas, or that Novas can potentially cause an enourmous resonance effect to spread The Corruption over a wide area, or pretty muchEVERYTHING that's happened since the joint Pandora-Valkyrie excercise began.
+And things just keep on getting worse and worse as the story progresses, like Novas suddenly gaining the ability to fire Wave Motion Guns, the reveal that Pandoras whose Stigmata go sufficiently berserk can become actual Novas, or that Novas can potentially cause an enormous resonance effect to spread The Corruption over a wide area, or pretty muchEVERYTHING that's happened since the joint Pandora-Valkyrie exercise began.

 Genki Girl: Rana is quite cheerful, particularly around Kazuya.